pradeephubgit/questdb.io/docs/reference/function/date-time.md

 `to_date(string, format)` - converts string to `date` by using the supplied `format` to extract the value.

-Will convert a `string` to `date` using the format definition passed as an argument.
+This converts a `string` to `date` using the format definition passed as an argument.
 When the `format` definition does not match the `string` input, the result will be `null`.